robosense2025/track1/README.md

 python convert_format.py <input_file> <output_file>
 ```

 You can also include temporal frames by adding the `--use-temporal` flag with `--num-frames <num_frames>`.
 This steps requires the prepration of the [nuScenes](https://www.nuscenes.org/) dataset (~300GB).
-We will uploaded the subset of the nuScenes dataset in the future for convenience.
+We will upload the subset of the nuScenes dataset in the future for convenience.

 ### 3. **Deploy**